si2-urssi/website/content/blog/2024-05-20-summer-software-open-science-school.md

 *   Software, Data, and Documentation Licensing
 *   Reproducibility

 The school will consist of lectures on these topics along with open hacking time to allow participants to practice the concepts covered in the lectures.
-To facilitate the hands-on experience, each participant will bring a project to work on throughout the course for applying these concepts.
+To facilitate the hands-on experience, each participant is strongly encouraged to bring a project to work on throughout the course for applying these concepts.

 ## Logistics

 *   **Dates**: July 29 - August 02, 2024
 *   **Location**: Urbana-Champaign, IL - [University of Illinois at Urbana-Champaign](https://illinois.edu)
-*   **Cost**: Free (supported by a grant from the NASA Transform to Open Science Training call)
+*   **Cost**: Free (supported by a grant from the NASA [Transform to Open Science Training](https://www.nasa.gov/centers-and-facilities/marshall/nasa-boosts-open-science-through-innovative-training/) call)
 *   Travel support is available for non-local participants

 ## Important Dates